aphalo/ggpp/README.md

 (<https://www.r4photobiology.info/>).

-Chapter 7 in Aphalo (2020) explains both basic concepts of the grammar of graphics as implemented in 'ggplot2' as well as extensions to this grammar including several of those made available by packages 'ggpp' and 'ggpmisc'.
+Chapter 7 in Aphalo (2020) explains both basic concepts of the grammar of graphics as implemented in ‘ggplot2’ as well as extensions to this grammar including several of those made available by packages ‘ggpp’ and ‘ggpmisc’.

 ## Contributing